Andrew is Kumi’s founder and leads the delivery of all of Kumi’s consulting assignments.

 Outside of work, Vittoria likes to stay active by hiking, running and practicing yoga.
 But there is nothing she enjoys more than traveling and experiencing different cuisines from around the globe.

-John is a specialist in local content and supplier development.
+John is a specialist in local content and supplier development and supports Kumi’s work with clients in this area.
 He has over 20 years’ experience of supporting and developing local businesses to participate in the supply chains of international companies, particularly in the extractive industries.

 He started his career at Rio Tinto in Laos and subsequently worked for a number of different organisations focusing primarily on local and indigenous supplier development and local content strategy.